DuPont Analysis Calculator for ROE Drivers

 Looking at the components together is often more useful than looking at any one of them alone.
 For example, a company with a low margin may still earn a healthy ROE if it turns inventory quickly and keeps assets productive.
 On the other hand, a company with a very high equity multiplier may appear impressive on ROE while carrying more balance-sheet risk than its peers.

-The following ranges are broad rules of thumb, not universal standards.
+These DuPont ratio ranges are only rough guides, but they can help you spot when a number looks unusually low or high for a given business model.
 They vary by sector, business model, and accounting practices.
 Use them as a starting point for discussion rather than a final verdict.

 | Metric | Low | Moderate | High |